makandra/active_type/README.md

 Make any Ruby object quack like ActiveRecord
 --------------------------------------------

-ActiveType is our take on doing "presenter models" (or "form models") in Rails.
-We want to have controllers (and views) talk to models that either are not backed by a database table, or have additional functionality that should not be shared to the rest of the application.
+ActiveType is our take on "presenter models" (or "form models") in Rails.
+We want to have controllers (and forms) talk to models that are either not backed by a database table, or have additional functionality that should not be shared to the rest of the application.

-We do not want to lose ActiveRecord's amenities, like validations and callbacks.
+However, we do not want to lose ActiveRecord's amenities, like validations, callbacks, etc.

-Examples for both use case are a models to support sign in:
+Examples for use cases are models to support sign in:

 ```ruby
 class SignIn < ActiveType::Object